qundao/mirror-mergiraf/doc/src/usage.md

 If `mergiraf` does not recognize your file's language by extension, you can use the `--language` option (short: `-L`) to specify the language of the files to merge.
 It accepts both file extensions (`--language js`) and language names (`--language javascript`), as specified in the list of [supported languages](./languages.md).

-Another option is to set the `mergiraf.language` attribute in a `gitattributes` file, making it possible to associate a specific language to all file paths matching a pattern:
+Another option is to set the `linguist-language` attribute in a `gitattributes` file, making it possible to associate a specific language to all file paths matching a pattern:
 ```
-*.myjs  mergiraf.language=javascript
+*.myjs  linguist-language=javascript
 ```

 #### Reporting a bad merge